-"Sustainability.”
-I am starting to see this word a lot these days.
-Many folks are beginning to become concerned about the state of the planet: its health, its environment, and its resources.
+"Sustainability."
+We see this word a lot these days.
+Many folks are concerned about the state of the planet: its health, its environment, and its resources.
 What kind of planet will I leave my children?
 How can I make a smaller impact on the planet and its environment?

-For all of these reasons many people are trying to find ways of living more sustainably.
-Of course there are countless ways, large and small, to live in a more sustainable way: when possible, purchase your food from a local grower; insist on organically grown commodities (which can include the cotton in your clothing); recycle as much as possible; drive your car less and walk or bicycle more; try growing some of your own vegetables.
+For all of these reasons, many people are finding ways of living more sustainably.
+Of course, there are countless ways, large and small, to live in a more sustainable way: when possible, purchase your food from a local grower; insist on organically grown commodities (which can include the cotton in your clothing); recycle as much as possible; drive your car less and walk or bicycle more; try growing some of your own vegetables.

-Sustainable living is now becoming the “in” thing to do for the current generation.
-But it’s not exactly something new; many folks have always lived this way.
+Sustainable living is now the “in” thing to do for the current generation.
+But it’s not exactly new; many folks have always lived this way.
 For our grandparents, survivors of the Great Depression, lessons in frugality and not being wasteful were ethics you practiced your entire life.
 But things changed decades later.
-Our parents grew up being told by big corporations that they could have everything bigger, faster, more conveniently, "to go," and "super sized."
-Ironically, our parents disparaged the simple, sustainable living of our grandparents as "old fashioned."
-It didn’t take long to see warning signs that by trading simple living for convenient, "modern" living, our planet was beginning to suffer: temperatures seem to be on the rise, storms are becoming more severe, habitats are disappearing, and antibiotics and other chemicals are turning up in the environment far from their source.
+Our parents grew up being told by big corporations that they could have everything bigger, faster, more conveniently, "to go," and "super-sized."
+Ironically, our parents disparaged the simple, sustainable living of our grandparents as "old-fashioned."
+It didn’t take long to see warning signs that by trading simple living for convenient, "modern" living, our planet was beginning to suffer: temperatures are on the rise, storms are more severe, habitats are disappearing, and antibiotics and other chemicals are turning up in the environment far from their source.